robertdebock/learn-terraform/3-using-git-for-version-control.md

 # Questions

 1. What is the difference between `git` and [GitHub](https://github.com/)|[GitLab](https://gitlab.com/)?
+2. Can you explain what `git fetch`, `git merge`, `git pull` do?
-2. `git` and CI/CD are commonly used together, do you know the differences?
+3. `git` and CI/CD are commonly used together, do you know the differences?